 Frequently Asked Questions

-A tennis court dimension is 23.77m (78ft) long, as stated by the International Tennis Federation (ITF).
-Singles are 8.23m (27ft) wide and doubles are 10.97m (36ft) wide, with additional room for safety.
+A tennis court size is 23.77m (78ft) long, as stated by the International Tennis Federation (ITF).

 Acrylic tennis flooring is long-lasting, low maintenance, water-resistant, and has good traction.
 It can be used on indoor and outdoor courts and gives a consistent playing surface.